reallyjustalan/DSA3101_Group8_Project1/A3: Guest Journey Analysis/README.md

 6. Propose Recommendations
    1. Personalization:  \- Tailor marketing messages or offers based on guest segments, recommend attractions or services based on past behavior.
    2. Operational Improvements: Optimize staffing levels at high-traffic areas, redesign queue systems to reduce wait times
-   3. Guest Experience Enhancements:  Add more rest areas or food options in high-traffic zones, improve signage to guide guests more effectively.
+   3. Guest Experience Enhancements:  Add more rest areas or food options in high-traffic zones, improve signage to guide guests more effectively